XFA: Overview

 XFA's main extension to XML are computationally active tags.
 In addition, all instances created from a given XFA form template keep the specification of data capture, rendering, and manipulation rules from the original.
 Another major advantage of XFA is that its data format allows compatibility with other systems, and with changes to other technology, applications and technology standards.

 According to JetForm's submission to the World Wide Web Consortium, "XFA addresses the needs of organizations to securely capture, present, move, process, output and print information associated with electronic forms."
 The XFA proposal was submitted to the W3C in May 1999.

 In 2002, the JetForm Corporation was acquired by Adobe Systems, and the latter introduced XFA forms with PDF 1.5 and the subsequent Acrobat releases (6 and 7) in 2003.

 XFA forms are saved internally in PDF files or as XDP (XML Data Package) files which can be opened in Adobe's LiveCycle Designer software.

 An XDP can package a PDF file, along with XML form and template data.
 XDP provides a mechanism for packaging form components within a surrounding XML container.

 Although XFA can make use of PDF, XFA is not tied to a particular page description language.

 The XFA specification includes an appendix that discusses details of the Adobe-specific XFA implementation and behaviors of Adobe products that deviate from the XFA specification.

 Data filled in an XFA form may be submitted to a host using an HTTP POST operation in XDP format, PDF format, XFDF format, XML 1.0 format or as an URL-encoded format.

 XFA supports the use of XSLT to transform the XML data before it is loaded to XFA Data DOM or after it is unloaded from XFA Data DOM.

 One of XFA approaches to pagination duplicates the pagination logic and much of the syntax of XSL-FO.

 XFA forms are synonymous with SmartForms in the Australian government.
+XFA forms have also been used extensively by the Government of Canada; Immigration, Refugees and Citizenship Canada distributes many of its application forms as XFA PDFs, which must be downloaded and opened in Adobe Reader rather than a web browser or mobile device.